danlooo/DGGS.jl/docs/src/tutorial.md

 ```

 The map is centered at the Pacific Ocean and has longitudes ranging from ~0° to ~365°.
-We need to convert the map into a null meridian centric one with longitudes ranging from -180° to 180°:
+We need to convert the map into a null meridian centric one with longitudes ranging from -180° to 180°.
+One pixel represent 2° of the longitudinal axis, because there are 180 elements.
+Therefore, we need to shift the data matrix by 180/2=90 pixels.

 ```@example netcdf
 data = circshift(geo_cube_raw[:,:,1], 90)